kevinawalsh/betterfiledialog/README.md

    * @param filters - list of zero or more filters user can choosse from.
 The
    *    first one is selected by default.
    * @return the user's chosen file, or null if canceled by user.
 The chosen
-   * file is then validated against the filter list and, if it does not match,
+   *    file is then validated against the filter list and, if it does not
-   * then a default extension is added based on the filter chosen by the user.
+   *    match, then a default extension is added based on the filter chosen by
-   * There is no check for existing files, and no warning if the chosen file
-   * already exists.
-(BUG: On (some) Linux platforms, the first fitler is used
+   *    the user.
+(BUG: On (some) Linux platforms, the first fitler is used for
-   * for this case, not the one chosen by the user.)
+   *    this case, not the one chosen by the user.)
+If the file exists but is
+   *    not writeable or is a directory, an error is shown.
+If the file exists
+   *    and is writable, the user is warned about overwriting the file with a
+   *    chance to cancel.
    */
   public static File saveFile(Component parent, String title,
       File initialPath, Filter... filters);